OpenMoonRay/openmoonray-docs/docs/moonray/maps/LODMap.md

   - camera distance = 1

   <p>Use feature_width for LOD based on average, world-space feature-width visible in a pixel, correctly changing with resolution.
-Use camera_distance for LOD based on distance from render cam.<\p>
+Use camera_distance for LOD based on distance from render cam.</p>

   <h3>near_value</h3>